Postnl-Production/dynamodb-table-actions/README.md

-# public-dynamodb-query-action
+# dynamodb-actions
-GitHub Action to query a DynamoDB table.
+GitHub Action to support DynamoDB operations.

-## Goal
-The goal of this action is to simplify doing Query actions on a Dynamodb Table.
-This useful for assisting with reading shared data from your GitHub Actions workloads.

 ## Requirements
 This action assumes you to have AWS Credentials prepared in your workflow.
-You also need access to a DynamoDB table which is configured with a partition key and a sort key.
+You also need access to a DynamoDB table.

 ## Usage